 We do not own or operate, and currently have no plans to establish, any manufacturing facilities.
 We rely on contract drug manufacturing organizations, or CDMOs, to synthesize the active pharmaceutical ingredient, or API, that comprises COMP360, and to blend the API excipients and encapsulate.
 All manufacturing processes are contracted to be compliant with cGMP.
 We expect to continue to rely on third parties for the production of all clinical supply drug substance and drug product that we may use.
 We use additional contract manufacturers to fill, label, package, store and distribute our drug product.
 We currently rely on a single supplier for our API but have identified additional manufacturers who have the appropriate experience and expertise to act as back-up suppliers of API and fill-and-finish services.
-We believe we maintain sufficient supply of API to avoid any material disruptions in the event of any need to replace one or more of our suppliers.
+We have manufactured lot sizes which we believe are of a sufficient scale for commercialization and believe we maintain sufficient supply of API to avoid any material disruptions in the event of any need to replace one or more of our suppliers.